Employee rights in Ontario

 Employee rights in Ontario also encompass various entitlements under the Human Rights Code of Ontario.
 For example, an employee is entitled to a workplace free from discrimination and harassment.
 If you suspect that you are the victim of a Human Rights Code violation, you can call me at 416 323 3614 for a consultation.
 Additionally, the Human Rights Tribunal of Ontario contains useful information about the human rights claim process.
 The Applicant’s Guide to filing an application with the Human Rights Tribunal of Ontario.

 The Employment Standards Act guide also discussed the entitlement to compensation with respect to constructive dismissal and wrongful dismissal.
 It is important to note that the Employment Standards Act guide outlines minimum entitlement to compensation with respect to dismissal.
-It is a substitute for legal advice.
+It is not a substitute for legal advice.
 An employment lawyer or a wrongful dismissal lawyer can assist you to obtain the appropriate compensation from your employer.
 There are many instances when you may be entitled to significantly higher compensation at common law than the Employment Standards Act minimums.

 Employee rights and claiming what you are entitled to from your employer